traplol/malang/README.md

     }
 }
 # A, B, and C don't have a constructor that takes parameters so the default constrcutor
 # is implied.
-In the future, types will be order independent.
+In the future, types will also be order independent.
 type C = {
     d := D(42)
 }